 Annex 5.
 Penalties

-An annex of The Highway Code with information and rules about penalties, including penalty points and disqualification, a penalty table, new drivers and other consequences of offending.
+Information and rules about penalties, including points and disqualification, a penalty table, new drivers and other consequences of offending.

 Penalties and The Highway Code